YZcat2023/MKPSupport/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
-Thanks to okookey for translating the English instructions
+Thanks to thkfy for programming supports and okookey for translating the English instructions

 <!-- LICENSE -->
 ## License